z80-AF2882/otc4opr/README.md

     - "@ Army Book Name With Version"
     - "@ Army Book Name"
     - Use `*` to substitute parts of text (e.g., `@ Battle Brothers 3.*` matches all Battle Brothers in major verson 3).
-- There are two ways to provide a rename ruleset repository:
+- There are two ways to provide a ruleset repository:
     - **Hardcoded at the top of the script** by setting `OTC4OPR_BUILTIN_RULESET_REPOSITORY`.
         - **Pros**: No need to provide a local file each time the script runs.
         - **Cons**: Manual modification is required after script updates.